araskay/agentic_patterns/README.md

 # Agentic (and non-agentic) patterns
 Not all LLM workflows are agentic.
-Genrally speaking, a workflow is a series of steps to achieve a task.
-For example, an expense approval workflow may be based on simple rules: “if it is a food expense and less than $50, automatically approve.
-If more than $50, send to payroll for review”.

-Some workflows use LLMs and are often referred to as **AI workflows**.
-AI workflows can be agentic or non-agentic.
 In **non-agentic workflows**, the LLM is prompted with an input and generates an output.
 For example, a text summarization workflow gets a piece of text and returns a shorter summary.

 **Agentic workflows** on the other hand often have more autonomy and consist of a series of steps that are dynamically executed by the agent.
 This requires a reasoning capacity.
 AI agents often have access to tools that enable them to interact with the world to gather information and accomplish tasks.
 These agents also have a memory component to enable remembering the context in which previous steps took place to identify the next steps.